 Because of this principle, sales teams and marketers must focus on turning existing customers into repeat customers.
 Dispensary loyalty programs are not supposed to please everyone.
 They are supposed to build relationships between you and your most loyal customers by explicitly treating them like VIPs.

 Keeping these main revenue drivers happy and coming back for more is the best recipe for success.
-Not only do loyal customers visit more often, but they purchase a wider range of products and more of them, according to Headset.
+Not only do loyal customers visit more often, but they purchase a wider range of products and more of them.
 So don’t worry that curating your operation towards a select few will result in a narrow section of inventory being sold.